Birding around Batumi

 5. Kolkheti National Park – full day including 3-hour boat trip on Paliastomi lake

-The Chorokhi delta south of Batumi has proven to be an excellent spot for birdwatching due to it's high variety in biotopes: bushes, dry & wet grassy plains, marshes, a boulder plain, the seashore...
-During spring and autumn waders, terns and passerine birds proved to be the most interesting groups represented in the delta.
-In winter very high numbers of waterfowl can be excepted in the area.
+The Chorokhi delta south of Batumi has proven to be an excellent spot for birdwatching due to its high diversity of biotopes: bushes, dry & wet grassy plains, marshes, boulder plains, the seashore...
+During spring and autumn waders, terns and passerine birds are the most interesting groups represented in the delta.
+In winter very high numbers of waterfowl can be excepted.
 More info here.

 Mtirala National Park

 This site is an extremely interesting mountain covered with a relic forest, with a climate that is quite different even from nearby areas.
 The annual rainfall of 4,000 mm makes Mtirala one of the most humid locations in non-tropical Eurasia.
-The high concentration of evergreen plants, together with poor brick-red clay soil and almost permanent rain makes Mtirala externally more similar to tropical cloud forests rather than European or Near Eastern mountain forest.
+The high concentration of evergreen plants, together with poor brick-red clay soil and almost permanent rain makes Mtirala externally more similar to tropical cloud forests than European or Near Eastern mountain forest.
 The area harbours the highest proportion of endemic animals and plants in Georgia.
-Some of them are difficult to find anywhere else in the world except in this and a few other locations of southwestern Georgia.
 One example is the endemic Caucasian salamander (Mertensiella caucasica).
 Occasionally some species of large mammals can be seen here, even though the area is not far from Batumi.
+The area is particularly good for woodpeckers, with 9 species recorded, including White-backed, Grey-headed and Syrian.
+Red-breasted flycatchers and Green warblers are common breeders here.
+Dippers are often seen in the river, which also holds a population of otters.
+From late September onwards, the flowering rhododendron busges (the park contains 4 species) make a visit particularly colourful.

 Kobuleti, Ispani Mire

 Ispani Mire is a Ramsar site, part of the Kobuleti Nature Reserve protected area.
-It's a relatively rare "percolation mire", supposedly depending only on rainwater.
-The mire itself is a dome shaped peat bog; its vegetation is dominated by mosses and Sundew that has sticky leaves for catching insects.
+It's a "percolation mire", depending only on rainwater.
+The mire itself is a dome shaped peat bog; its vegetation dominated by mosses and sundew, a plant with sticky leaves for catching insects.
 Besides several raptor species you can find water- and reedbirds here as well.
 Look out for Purple swamphen and Pheasant here.

 Kolkheti National Park boat trip